codebynumbers/ftpretty/README.rst

     or

-    # Get a file and return contents
+    # Get a file and return contents (in python 3 contents is bytes)
     contents = f.get('someremote/file/on/server.txt')

     # Put a local file to a remote location